dw61/climate/README.md

 # Visualization of the Comparative Climatic Data

 I live in Charlottesville, VA.
 It's cloudy all the time, but I love sunny days.
-I wonder which us city has the best climate according to my preference, so I visualized the Comparative Climate Data.
+I wonder which us city has the best climate according to my preference, so I visualized the [Comparative Climatic Data](https://www.ncei.noaa.gov/products/land-based-station/comparative-climatic-data).

 # Usage